nitinankad/email-client/README.md

 # email-client

-A good-looking, single-user email client for a custom domain, built on **Cloudflare Email Routing + Workers + D1** for inbound/storage and **Resend** for outbound.
+A single-user email client for a custom domain, built on **Cloudflare Email Routing + Workers + D1** for inbound/storage and **Resend** for outbound.